ibm-cloud-docs/BlockStorage/configure-iscsi-cloudlinux.md

      discovery.sendtargets.auth.password = <PASSWORD VALUE FROM PORTAL>
      ```
      {: codeblock}

-     **Note** - Use uppercase for CHAP names.
+     Use uppercase for CHAP names.
 Leave the other CHAP settings commented. {{site.data.keyword.BluSoftlayer_full}} storage uses only one-way authentication.
 Do not enable Mutual CHAP.
+     {:important}

 3. Restart `iscsi` and `multipathd` services.